 General information about the Science Library

 We cover all subjects that belong to the Faculty of Mathematics and Natural Sciences.
-You find an overview about printed and electronic recourses within your subject on our Subject Pages for chemistry, physics and technology, biology, geosciences, mathematics and computer science.
+You find an overview about printed and electronic recourses within your subject on our Subject Pages for chemistry, physics and technology, biology, molecular biology, geosciences, mathematics and computer science.
 We have all curriculum material available in the library (Pensumsamlingen).

 The University Library offers access to over 16 000 academic journals.
-If you are denied access to an important paper, you can order a print copy and pick it up from the library within a few days (usually the day after).
+If we do not have online full text access to an important paper, you can order it through Oria and pick it up from the library within a few days.

 Help, guidance and courses

-For basic question regarding access or loans, use the library chat in the red window at the bottom of the library webpage.
-For field-specific question we have subject specialists that have master degrees or PhDs in science.
-At the bottom of each of the Subject Pages you find contact information to the subject specialist in your field.
+For basic questions regarding access or loans, use the library chat in the red window at the bottom of the library webpage.
+For field-specific question we have academic librarians that have master degrees or PhDs in science.
+At the bottom of each of the Subject Pages you can find contact information for the subject specialist in your field.

-You can find more information for the writing process at the top of the page under ‘Writing and Searching’ .
-Students and employees can also ‘book a librarian’ and get individual help with information searching and guidance how to locate relevant literature.
+You can find more information for the writing process at the top of the page under ‘Writing and Research’ .
+Students and employees can also ‘book a librarian’ and get individual help with information searching and guidance about how to locate relevant literature.

 The University of Bergen has established a publication fund to cover the costs for publishing Open Access.
-It is the University Library that administrates the fund and you can find more information about the requirements and how to apply on the Publication fund for Open Access page.
+The University Library administrates the fund.
+You can find more information about the requirements and how to apply on the Publication fund for Open Access page.
 Our information pages about publication are available at the top of the page under ‘Publish and Share’.